Discover your potential savings with our ROI Calculator

 Who is Responsible for Supplier Audit?

 Typically, a supplier audit process is initiated by an internal team of the buyer organization.
-The person leading the supplier audit is usually from the procurement or quality department.
-Once the audit date is set, the internal audit team will create a list of items or information that should be collected from suppliers.
-Depending on this list, the team will decide if the auditing process should be done in-house or externally.
+The person leading the supplier audit is usually a qualified supplier auditor from the procurement or quality department.
+Once the audit date is set, the internal audit team creates a checklist of items or information that must be collected from suppliers.
+Based on this scope, the organization decides whether auditing suppliers should be conducted in-house or by an external audit partner.

 responsible for supplier audit